Paul Scrivens has posted on the topic “Why blog networks failed” over at Wisdump.com.

 I agree with Scrivs that the blog network model has failed as a road to easy riches.
 But, if you’re in it for the longer term, and innovate while bringing in traditional publishing skills, there may yet be solid achievement round the corner.

 Bottom line : There will always be a need for good, informative, well-researched content with commentary while search engines expand and refine their techniques.
 How that content is presented is important but less so than its usability by the audience.
+A blog will get as many readers as it is usable.

 The only constraining factor is excessive competition squeezing out some operators.
 But then, that’s always been the case in every industry since wheelwrights started up in the Stone Age.